U.S. flag An official website of the United States government

 4. Increasing industry awareness of the Bill Emerson Good Samaritan Act ("Act") so as to encourage safe and effective food donation and recovery.

-2. The Parties intend to collaborate to better understand infrastructure gaps and other constraints to food donation, scrap recycling and adoption of innovative technology in order to identify potential areas for improvement.
+2. The Parties intend to collaborate to better understand infrastructure gaps and other constraints to food donation, scrap recycling, adoption of innovative technology, and behaviors in commercial settings in order to identify potential areas for improvement.

 3. The Parties plan to hold standing internal update calls on ongoing education and advocacy efforts in furtherance of the actions outlined above.